 The safe answer is it depends.¬† However, research proves the deadlift can be very effective for strengthening your low back muscles, decreasing your back pain, and improving your function.¬† Therefore, most people with low back pain can, and should, be instructed on how to hip hinge and perform some variation of this exercise.¬† This does not mean everyone with low back pain should attempt to pick up as much weight as possible from the floor.¬† There must be proper instruction, safe practice, and appropriate progression.

 A 2015 study in the Journal of Orthopedic and Sports Physical Therapy showed both low load exercises and deadlift training resulted in similar improvements in low back pain, back muscle strength, and disability.¬† It was later found that people with better low back muscle endurance and lower pain levels were more likely to benefit from deadlift training.¬† Therefore, a wise approach is to begin with low load exercises on the floor or a table.¬† Once pain levels decrease and muscle function improves, progressing to deadlift training can be started.

-Below are 5 exercise progressions for the deadlift.¬† There are many others which are considered when designing an individualized program.¬† The specific exercises prescribed depend on the individual‚Äôs current levels of strength, mobility, function, and their goals.
+Below are 5 exercise progressions for you.¬† There are many others which are considered when designing an individualized program.¬† The specific exercises prescribed depend on your strength, mobility, and goals.